 A 24-cell can be inscribed in a 600-cell, and if the vertices that coincide with the 24-cell's vertices are removed, then the convex hull of the remaining vertices forms the snub 24-cell, an interesting semi-regular polychoron with icosahedral and tetrahedral cells.

-Two mutually orthogonal rings of vertices can also be removed from the 600-cell, and the convex hull of the remaining vertices form the grand antiprism.
+Two mutually orthogonal rings of vertices can also be removed from the 600-cell.
+The convex hull of the remaining vertices is the grand antiprism.